 Failure to comply with the PDPA regulation attracts a fine of up to S$1 million.
-Besides, the oversight authority might order you to delete the data, stop using it or hand it over to a third-party.
+Besides, the oversight authority might order you to delete the data, stop using it or hand it over to a third party.

 How PDPA Has Made Marketing Difficult For SMEs

-Offline marketing is the traditional mean of approaching your potential customers and usually small businesses contact marketing companies to buy prospect lists so they can reach to their target audience.
+Offline marketing is the traditional mean of approaching your potential customers and usually small businesses contact marketing companies to buy prospect lists so they can reach their target audience.
 However, there are many flaws associated with this approach besides cold calling strangers and trying to persuade them into something.
-PDPA (Personal Data Protection Act) in Singapore and APPs (Australian Privacy Principles) have made things difficult for small businesses because now not only they have to be in compliance with the law but the fines for breaking the laws are too high.
+PDPA (Personal Data Protection Act) in Singapore and APPs (Australian Privacy Principles) have made things difficult for small businesses because now not only do they have to be in compliance with the law but the fines for breaking the laws are too high.

 Direct marketing or offline marketing has become difficult because of these main reasons.

 - Privacy laws are continuously evolving and businesses need to keep themselves updated all the time.
-For small businesses, it could be a problem as they need to hire specialised staff for this purpose.
+For small businesses, it could be a problem as they need to hire specialized staff for this purpose.

-Once in a while you can mention your products or services but that’s it.
-Social media can help you reach your target audience based on their age, sex, marital status, geographical location and other factors.
+Once in a while, you can mention your products or services but that’s it.
+Social media can help you reach your target audience based on their age, sex, marital status, geographical location, and other factors.
 You can target ads specifically to those people to increase your conversion rate.

 Handling large volumes of personal data is a challenging task.
 With the ever-increasing concerns among users over the security of their personal data, complying with PDPA can be useful to your business in Singapore.